LEADING OFF: Cubs face Dodgers' Kershaw trailing 3-1 in NLCS

 TAKE A BREAK

-Jose Altuve, Carlos Corra and the slumping Astros get a day off, trailing the Yankees 3-2 in the AL Championship Series.
+Jose Altuve, Carlos Correa and the slumping Astros get a day off, trailing the Yankees 3-2 in the AL Championship Series.
 Neither team is planning a workout at Minute Maid Park.

 Houston led the majors in batting and scoring this season, but is hitting just .147 overall and has totaled only nine runs in the ALCS.
 George Springer and Josh Reddick, the 1-2 hitters in the Astros' lineup, are a combined 2 for 35.